 The region has attracted sailors and boating enthusiasts for many years and a Blue Cruise is undoubtedly the best way to see the area.
-Many options are available from Private Yacht Tours to Standard Cabin Charter and you can choose from many interesting itineraries.
+Many options are available from Private Yacht Tours to Standard Cabin Charter to sailing holidays and you can choose from many interesting itineraries.

 Best Blue Cruise Routes

 Fethiye 12 Islands

 For less sailing time and more swimming and exploring time, the Fethiye 4 day/3 night 12 Islands cruise is ideal.
 Just outside of the bay of Fethiye are several scattered islands popping up out of the sea like green lumps of sugar.

 Some are home to ancient Byzantine, Greek or Roman ruins.
 Others are uninhabited paradises.
 This route will take passengers from Fethiye’s bustling harbour to these small islands, stopping for swimming, snorkelling and walking.